-2. Little Senachwine Creek
+2. Spring Creek

-Little Senachwine Creek is 8.5 miles long and has 5-6 segments that may be suitable for projects (Figures 51 and 39).
+Creek is 8.5 miles long and has 5-6 segments that may be suitable for projects (Figures 51 and 39).
 The uppermost reach defined here is about a mile long and exposed tree roots indicate ongoing incision.
 Various restoration practices could be considered, including riffle and pool structures for grade control, oxygenation of water, aesthetics, habitat, and energy dissipation in combination with bioengineering techniques or even “hard” structures such as stone toe protection.

 The next channel segment downstream has two small segments that could be combined into one reach depending upon type of restoration practices considered for further assessment in a feasibility study.
 When combined, the two segments are about a mile long (Figures 51 and 39).
 Two mass wasting sites are located along this stream segment.
 Restoration of mass wasting sites requires considerable effort, financial commitment, and site access from a willing landowner.
 The remaining three channel segments are located in the lower third of the stream.
 The last stream channel segment has one mass wasting site, and three other mass wasting sites are just upstream (second to last channel segment).
 Therefore, the four mass wasting sites are located in lowermost 2 miles of the creek.
 These channel segments also would benefit from bioengineering, stone toe protection and riffle and pool structures.

-3. Deer Creek
+3. Spring Creek Tributary S4

-Deer Creek is about 4.5 miles long, and assessment data indicated three particular reaches with channel stability problems, poor habitat, or both (Figure 40).
-The longest stream segment is in the middle area of Deer Creek, the next longest is at the upper end of the channel, and the shortest segment is near the end of the channel about a quarter mile upstream of the channel mouth at the confluence with Little Senachwine Creek.
+Creek is about 4.5 miles long, and assessment data indicated three particular reaches with channel stability problems, poor habitat, or both (Figure 40).
+The longest stream segment is in the middle area of Creek, the next longest is at the upper end of the channel, and the shortest segment is near the end of the channel about a quarter mile upstream of the channel mouth at the confluence with Creek.
 Typical restoration practices described above would also be suitable for consideration in these three reaches.
 No mass wasting sites were reported for this channel.

-4. Hallock Creek
+4. Wolf Creek

-Hallock Creek is about 6 miles long, and preliminary field data indicated three reaches of concern (Figure 41).
+Creek is about 6 miles long, and preliminary field data indicated three reaches of concern (Figure 41).
 An exposed gas pipeline and a lower channel segment where the channel gradient is a little steeper than in the middle portion (Figure 28), requires considerable work.
 This pipeline may not be active since steps had not been taken to protect it from exposure for many years.
 In particular, the pipeline had not been physically covered with a protective emulsion and wrapped with a polyurethane sealant.
 If the gas pipeline is active, then relocation of the line or armoring are common approaches to address public safety and potential pollution concerns.
 The gas pipeline company must be contacted to be sure this issue is addressed.
 Forest management also would be a major consideration in middle and upper segments.
 Other potential restoration practices include those provided above for other stream segments.

 5. Forest

 Much of the southwestern part of the watershed, in particular, could benefit from woodland management.
-Forested ravines are habitat areas of interest in the Senachwine Creek watershed for management opportunities.
+Forested ravines are habitat areas of interest in the Tenmile Creek watershed for management opportunities.
 They include forests on interfluves, slopes, terraces, and riparian areas.
 Elimination of invasive plant species is highly recommended.
 Removal of some understory biomaterial and less desirable short story trees should be considered with overall timber stand improvement practices.
 Connection and structural enhancement of fragmented vegetated areas, especially riparian zones, would be of great benefit, not only for water quality but to enhance habitat for many floral and faunal species, including birds.